Fall 2021 Workshops coming soon!

 Make a Semester Writing Plan

-Set yourself up for dissertation-writing success this fall.
+Set yourself up for dissertation-writing success this semester.
 In this one-hour workshop, you'll develop meaningful goals and set a plan for reaching them, including identifying support systems, safety nets, and other structures to help you succeed.
 This workshop is open to Arts & Sciences PhD students at any phase of the dissertation process, but is best suited to those who plan to write actively this semester.

 Copyright Issues and the Dissertation

 Rina Elster Pantalony, Director of Copyright Advisory Services at Columbia University Libraries, will lead this 90-minute workshop on how to avoid potential last-minute, dissertation-related copyright issues.
 She will recommend resources and answer questions from students.

 This Is How I...Write an Effective Dissertation Abstract

 In this workshop, we tackle one of the trickiest, highest-stakes writing tasks required of us as scholars: the abstract.
 We'll offer strategies for developing a clear, concise, and exciting articulation of your work.
 Participants will leave with tools that they can use in developing abstracts for conferences, grant applications, and dissertation deposit.